gtoto007/toto-browser/README.md

 - Supports HTTP, HTTPS, and data URLs
 - View page source with `view-source:` prefix
 - Basic HTML rendering
+- Persistent connection for requests with the same host

 ## Usage